Eden

 Residential development activity is slightly higher than average within Eden when compared nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Eden has averaged approximately 13 new dwelling approvals per year.
-Between FY21 and FY25, around 65 homes were approved, with one additional approval in FY26 to date.
-On average, 1.9 new residents have been associated with each dwelling constructed over the past five financial years.
-However, this has eased to 1 person per dwelling over the past two financial years, reflecting improved supply availability.
+AreaSearch analysis of ABS building approval numbers in Eden shows an average of 13 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 65 homes were approved, with one more in FY-26 so far.
+This results in about 1.9 new residents per year per dwelling constructed over the past five financial years, indicating balanced supply and demand.
+However, this has eased to 1 person per dwelling over the past two financial years due to increased supply availability.

 The average construction cost value of new homes is $370,000.
-This year, Eden has registered $7.9 million in commercial approvals, indicating its primarily residential nature.
+This financial year, Eden has seen $7.9 million in commercial approvals, reflecting its primarily residential nature.

-New development consists of 75% detached houses and 25% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
-With around 150 people per approval, Eden reflects a low density area.
-Population projections suggest stability or decline, which should reduce housing demand pressures, benefiting potential buyers.
+New development consists of 75% detached houses and 25% townhouses or apartments, maintaining the area's traditional low density character.
+With around 150 people per approval, Eden is a low density area.
+Population projections suggest stability or decline, which should reduce housing demand pressures and benefit potential buyers.

 Frequently Asked Questions - Development